cashshuffle/cashshuffle-electron-cash-plugin/README.md

 # Shuffle

 CashShuffle is a plugin for the [Electron Cash](https://electroncash.org/) BCH wallet.
-It allows users to make shuffled transactions using [CoinJoin](https://en.wikipedia.org/wiki/CoinJoin).
+The version of [Electron Cash](https://electroncash.org/) should be not less then `3.1.2` .It allows users to make shuffled transactions using [CoinJoin](https://en.wikipedia.org/wiki/CoinJoin).

 WARNING: THIS IS PRE-RELEASE SOFTWARE.
 This has been made available to provide feedback and review!